 I’m an award-winning writer.
 My articles and essays explore direct-to-brain digital text streaming for McSweeney’s, growing up with the digital revolution for Griffith Review, travelling in North Korea for Kill Your Darlings and the world history of genocide for the Sydney Review of Books.

 Full of Donkey

-When I traveled to Armenia, everybody called me Eshley.
-The Armenian language lacked the a sound Ashley requires.
-(This pronunciation issue is the reason that flash mobs in Armenia become the rather more intimidating ‘flesh mobs.’)
-This meant my name was pronounced in a way that made the first part sound like esh.
-Unfortunately, esh means donkey.
-And the suffix -li meaning full of.
+The Armenian language lacks the a sound ‘Ashley’ requires.
+(This pronunciation issue is why flash mobs in Armenia become the rather more intimidating ‘flesh mobs.’)
+So when I traveled to Armenia, everybody called me Eshley.
+Unfortunately, esh means donkey, and the suffix -li means full of.
 I was, in Armenian, Full of Donkey.